 IELTS Speaking Test Tips

-- If necessary, ask the examiner for clarification
+- If required, ask the examiner to repeat the question.

 - Focus on vocabulary, range of tenses, grammar and sentence structure equally.